 Current Federal law allows employers with less than 15 employees to refuse employment based upon pre-existing medical conditions.
 It also allows disability, long-term healthcare, and life insurance companies to charge higher rates, or refuse to provide coverage, based upon the results of DNA testing.

-ObamaCare prohibits health insurance companies from discriminating based upon DNA testing.
-However, the validity of ObamaCare is currently under review at the United States Supreme Court and may not survive the many legal challenges.
+ObamaCare prohibits health insurance companies from discriminating based on DNA testing.
+However, the validity of ObamaCare is currently under review by the United States Supreme Court and may not survive the many legal challenges.

 So, while there are valid reasons to avoid DNA testing while alive, you can provide much of the benefit to your children on a post-mortem basis without hurting their ability to obtain insurance or employment.